Guardrailed Uplift Targeting: A Causal Optimization Playbook for Marketing Strategy

 We validate our approach through multiple large-scale experiments across different business scenarios, including customer retention, revenue maximization, and promotional offer optimization.
 The results demonstrate consistent improvements over baseline approaches in both offline evaluations and online A/B testing environments.
 Our contributions include a generalized targeting framework, practical implementation guidelines, and empirical validation across diverse e-commerce applications.

 The remainder of this paper is organized as follows: Section 2 reviews related work in uplift modeling and constrained optimization.
 Section 3 details our methodological framework.
-Section 4 presents experimental applications and results.
-Section 5 discusses implementation considerations, and Section 6 concludes with implications for marketing practice.
+Section 4 describes the simulation setup for offline validation.
+Section 5 presents experimental applications and results.
+Section 6 discusses implementation considerations, and Section 7 concludes with implications for marketing practice.